Skip to Content

 Moccasinshell, Ochlockonee

-The Moccasinshell from the Ochlockonee River is a unique species that belongs to the abundant family Unionidae.
+The Moccasinshell from the Ochlockonee River is a unique species of the abundant family Unionidae.
 This special variety of river mussels is native to the United States and thrives in river habitats.

 As is characteristic of all Unionidae, the Moccasinshell’s natural environment is the flowing waters of rivers.
 Its captivating presence in its habitat is a testament to its resilience and adaptability.
 It is an essential component of the freshwater ecosystem, contributing significantly to biodiversity.